Takes 30 sec to grind a double shot of espresso

 This is a conical burr grinder that uses 48mm stainless steel burrs.
 It’s designed with double bearing shafts to reduce wobble during operation.
 Based on the material and design, I think it’s very durable.

 Just like all other hand-held coffee grinders, this one is quiet – 75 decibels.
 If you are grinding your coffee in the morning, you can rest assure that it won’t disturb anyone in the family nor block out any conversations.
-This didn’t happen to me, but I read from other customer reviews that the coffee grinder sometimes make these squeaky noises, here’s a video on how to fix it:
+This didn’t happen to me, but I read from other customer reviews that the coffee grinder sometimes make these squeaky noises – but I read adding some natural lubricant (ie. olive oil) around the hinges fixes the problem.

 The ROK Espresso Coffee Grinder is very easy to use because it’s designed with human factors and ergonomics in mind.
 Instead of the traditional, horizontal crank, this grinder’s crank is placed vertically on the side.
 This makes the grinding process a lot more natural and efficient.
 With its efficient crank design and double bearing design, the ROK Grinder takes around half the revolutions required by other manual coffee grinders.